CCD and the Parent's Meeting that were scheduled for Sunday January 9th will be held this Sunday, January 16th at 9:50 AM.

 The new 2021-22 MISSALETTS have arrived.
 They will be out in the pews for Advent.
 Envelopes will be by all entrances of the church for you to remember or honor your loved ones.
 The donation is $10.00.
 Just fill out the envelope and place it in the collection.

 Use the link below to visit our secure online giving page where you can turn in your offering or make a one-time donation to support our parish.
+You can still make contributions for 2021 until next Sunday, January 9th.
+All contributions received after that date will be credited to 2022.

 Our parish Masses will continue to be recorded and/or livestreamed and posted here.
 Previous Masses can be found on our Weekend Masses page.
 This week we will be streaming our Saturday 5PM Mass.